 Gold is the ultimate color of status and prestige.
 Wearing a gold tie may suggest they care a great deal about social status and how others see them.
 They’re very likely to be motivated to move up the status ladder, which also suggests a competitively minded person.
 The wearer is also likely to be more on the extroverted side, as extroverts tend to be more in-tune with the outside world and social status.

-Bright colors like yellow, orange and bright greens and blues would come across more approachable, fun and playful.
-They probably don’t take themselves too seriously, likely social-able personalities that are not afraid to step outside of the conformity comfort zone.
+Bright colors like yellow, orange and bright greens and blues would be more approachable, fun and playful.
+They probably don’t take themselves too seriously, likely sociable personalities that are not afraid to step outside of the conformity comfort zone.